 The Neuro is led by renowned neuroscientist Dr. Guy Rouleau.
 Rouleau is also Co-Director, with Dr. Mayada Elsabbagh of ACAR, where the goal is to improve the quality of life for people with autism and their families.

-The team at ACAR have developed a comprehensive program for autism treatment, connecting research from bench to bedside.
+The team at ACAR have developed a comprehensive program for autism treatment, connecting research to healthcare providers and the communities they serve.
 Their approach has great potential to move the needle in a significant way to deliver research and knowledge for autism services, education and quality of life initiatives.